IvanUkhov/blog/_drafts/2020-02-03-net-promoter.md

    that the contribution of each cell to the score is equal to the relative size of that cell in the population given by Equation (4).

-Step 1 can, in principle, be done by any model of choice.
+Step 1 can, in principle, be undertaken by any model of choice.
 A prominent candidate is multilevel multinomial regression, which is what we shall explore.
 _Multilevel_ refers to having a hierarchical structure where parameters on a higher level give birth to parameters on a lower level, which, in particular, enables information exchange through a common ancestor. _Multinomial_ refers to